Sunday, 5 July 2026

 Unlike much of Western history — shaped more recently by crusades, conquests, and colonization — India’s civilizational arc is ancient and distinctive; the Western constitutional psyche often springs from a different set of historical experiences, including guilt.

-India’s founding fathers borrowed heavily from Western models when drafting our Constitution.
-The result: governing India requires choosing the path of least resistance among many competing demands.
+Ironically, India’s founding fathers borrowed heavily from Western models when drafting our Constitution.

 Laws and policies must be constitutionally sound, socially acceptable, culturally appropriate, economically feasible, technologically viable, parliamentarily passable, legally defensible, and geopolitically prudent — all at once!